tezos/tezos-mirror/docs/introduction/test_networks.rst

 Other networks are available to this end.
 Test networks usually run with different constants to speed up the chain.

-All networks share the same faucet: https://faucet.tzalpha.net/ Keys that this faucet give you can be used in all test networks.
+All networks share the same faucet: https://faucet.tzalpha.net/.
+The keys obtained from this faucet can be used in all test networks.

 Zeronet
 -------